cicerocaze/reve/README.md

 The application has to be deployed with the following message in the terminal:

-    HTTP :: Server :: PSGI: Accepting connections at http: // 0: 5000 /
+    HTTP::Server::PSGI: Accepting connections at http://0:5000/

 When the application be deployed, open some browser and access it at "localhost: 5000" to see the application running.